 Treating all partners is an important step in preventing the spread of the disease since it often has no symptoms.

-It is also recommended to avoid sexual contact for seven days after you complete a full round of antibiotics.
+It is best to avoid sexual contact for seven days after you complete a full round of antibiotics.

 It is still possible to get chlamydia while receiving treatment.
 Do not stop taking the antibiotics even if you are no longer experiencing any symptoms.

-It is recommended to get retested three months after you complete your treatment.
+You should retest after three months of completing the treatment.